 What is the average salary in Chelsea, MA?

-Job seekers in Chelsea, MA, can expect a range of salary opportunities across various industries.
-The average yearly salary stands at $61,426.
-This figure reflects the diverse economic landscape of the area, offering competitive pay across many sectors.
+Job seekers in Chelsea, MA, can expect a range of salary opportunities.
+The average yearly salary for various roles stands at $62,394.
+This figure shows a healthy income level for many professionals.
+It reflects a competitive job market with many opportunities.

 What are the best paying jobs in Chelsea, MA?